Choosing the life of a contractor can feel like a really big step when you are sitting in a nice safe permanent job.

 Expenses can have an impact on your VAT returns, company and personal tax returns so it is essential that you keep this information.

-As you are probably aware, VAT is tax added the price of something.
-If your company is VAT registered then it too will need to add VAT to the price of it’s goods and services.
-All companies turning over a certain amount (£85000 at the time of writing) must be VAT registered.
+As you are probably aware, VAT is a tax added to the price of something.
+If your company is VAT registered then it too will need to add VAT to the price of its goods and services.
+All companies turning over a certain amount (£85000 at the time of writing)must be VAT registered.

 VAT is calculated by adding up all the invoices that the company has raised and taking away all the company costs which include VAT.
 So for example a phone bill, laptop or stationery purchase will all have VAT on them.
 The VAT on these products will be deducted from the VAT you added to your invoices during the VAT period to calculate the VAT owed to HMRC.